Article by Dorri Olds

 Yes, and everything else.
 You name it and it has happened.
 [Smiles]

-Below is a video clip from a chat with Evan Rachel Woods:
+Enjoy this video clip from my chat with Evan Rachel Woods:

 If you’ve never seen the award-winning steamy political drama, “A Royal Affair,” you must rent it.
 My other suggestions include “Charlie Countryman” and “The Hunt.”
-If you haven’t seen the Season 3 premiere of ‘Hannibal” head over to NBC On Demand or nbc.com and watch it now.
+If you haven’t seen the Season 3 premiere of ‘Hannibal” yet, head over to NBC On Demand or nbc.com and check it out.
 If you have seen it, here’s Mikkelsen discussing the entire season: Watch Now!